 If "CHECK CD" is displayed, it means that there is some CD malfunction.
-Check for damage, dirt, or smudges on the CD, and then properly reinsert.
+Check the CD for damage, dirt, or smudges, and then properly reinsert.
 If the message appears again, take the unit to an Authorized Mazda Dealer for service.

-▼Operating the In-Dash CD Changer
+▼Operating the In-Dash CD Changer\

 There are two types of In-dash CD changers.
-Check which In-dash CD changer type you own.
+Check which In-dash CD changer your vehicle is equipped with.

-Type Playable data

-Music CD player · Music data (CD-DA)

-Music CD/MP3 CD player Music data (CD-DA)MP3 file
+Type Playable data Music CD player (non-MP3 compatible) · Music data (CD-DA) Music CD/MP3 CD player (MP3 compatible) Music data (CD-DA) MP3 file